EHRI/ehri-frontend/README.md

  - create a country record at `http://localhost:9000/admin/countries/create`.
 You only have to provide the country code, e.g. "us"
  - create an institution in that country
  - create archival records in the institution

+NOTE: certain functionality also depends on a valid AWS S3 configuration set in the `conf/aws.conf` file.
+Use the `conf/aws.conf.example` as a template.

 ### Testing